Shnatsel/wondermagick/README.md

 The underlying image format decoders and encoders are very mature.
 The Rust community has been developing them and using them in production for years.
 They have been tested on millions of real-world images.

 `wondermagick` itself is in the early stages of development.
-We are currently focusing on converting and resizing images, which is the most common workload for `imagemagick`.
+We are currently focusing on the `convert` binary for converting and resizing images, which is the most common workload for `imagemagick`.

+Supporting the `libmagick` C API is not planned.

 ## Contributing